 In time, the controversy between the three groups became heated and contagious.
 It spread to all men, and even devas and brahmās began to take sides.
-At length, Sakka, the King of the Tāvatiṃsa deva loka, deputed a deva to approach the Buddha and pose to him the question as to what constitutes maṅgalā.
-It is in answer to this question that the Buddha propounded the Maṅgalā Sutta.
+At length, Sakka, the King of the Tāvatimsa deva loka, deputed a deva to approach the Buddha and pose to him the question as to what constitutes mangalā.
+It is in answer to this question that the Buddha propounded the Mangala Sutta.

-Here, it may be observed, that there are several variations in the English translations of the word mangalā in the Mangalā Sutta.
-The most common rendering is blessing.
-It has also been translated as beatitude, happiness, and good luck.
-It seems likely, however, that when the deva put his question to the Buddha, mangalā was used within the meaning of the usage current at the time.
-It is apparent that this current usage was associated with superstition.
+Here, it may be observed, that there are several variations in the English translations of the word 'mangala' in the Mangala Sutta.
+The most common rendering is 'blessing'.
+It has also been translated as 'beautitude', 'happiness', and 'good luck'.
+It seems likely, however, that when the deva put his question to the Buddha, 'mangala' was used within the meaning of the usage current at the time, It is apparent that this current usage was associated with superstition.

 The Buddha's reply was characteristic of Him and His teachings.
 He did not pause to refute the erroneous nature of the current beliefs, but his reply as to what constituted mangalā gave a totally different interpretation to the then existing concepts.
 Whereas men in those days looked to external signs and symbols for protection from evils and promotion of prosperity, the Buddha indicated in unmistakable terms that one's own welfare was entirely dependent on oneself that is, on one's own deeds and thoughts.
-He indicated that the present deserts of a man or a being is dependent both on his present as well as his past deeds-deeds that he performed not only in this life but in his past samsāra-but that as far as the future is concerned he pointed out the great importance that present acts played in the formulation of one's own welfare everybody without distinction-to Kings, statesmen, politicians, businessmen, administrators, clerks, workmen, non-workers, to the old, the middle-aged, and the young.
+He indicated that the present deserts of a man or a being is dependent both on his present as well as his past deeds-deeds that he performed not only in this life but in his past samsara-but that as far as the future is concerned he pointed out the great importance that present acts played in the formulation of one's own welfare.

-The Mangalā Sutta is an epitome of all the Buddha's teachings.
-Nowhere else in the Tipiṭaka is there such a condensation which completely represents all the aspects and stages of the Buddha Dhamma.
+The Mangala Sutta is an epitome of all the Buddha's teachings.
+Nowhere else in the Ti-piṭaka is there such a condensation which completely represents all the aspects and stages of the Buddha Dhamma.

 It is a comprehensive guide both for the lokiya (worldly) and the lokuttara (transcending the worldly).
-It applies to
+It applies to everybody without distinction-to kings, statesmen, politicians, businessmen, admistrators, clerks, workmen, non-workers, to the old, the middle-aged, and the young.

-This comprehensiveness of the Mangalā Sutta is as it should be.
-The illogical, unreasonable, and superstitious beliefs characteristic of men of all climes and all ages not excluding our highly developed scientific age-leading to erroneous, and oft-times harmful acts, are the outcome of incomplete knowledge either of the present or of the past and future.
-If unreason and superstition are to be subdued right down to their latent complete exposition tendencies. a knowledge, or how it may be acquired becomes essential.
-The Buddha's inimitable genius lies in the fact that He provided this exposition in thirty-eight succinct and clear-cut courses of action, easily grasped by all alike the unlearned as well as the highly intellectual.
+This comprehensiveness of the Mangala Sutta is as it should be.
+The illogical, unreasonable, and superstitious beliefs characteristic of men of all climes and all ages not excluding our highly developed scientific age-leading to erroneous, and ofttimes harmful acts, are the outcome of incomplete knowledge either of the present, or of the past and future.
+If unreason and superstition are to be subdued right down to their latent tendencies, a complete exposition of knowledge, or how it may be acquired becomes essential.
+The Buddha's inimitable genius lies in the fact that He provided this exposition in thirty-eight succint and clear-cut courses of action, easily grasped by all alike-the unlearned as well as the highly intellectual.

-In order that knowledge may be comprehensive, it must cover both the lokiya and the lokuttara.
+In order that knowledge may be comprehensive, it must cover both the lokiya and the lokuttarā.
 Thus, two aspects of maṅgalā emerge, namely:

-- 1. Lokiya mangalā, and - 2.
-Lokuttara mangalā
+- 1. Lokīya mangalā, and - 2.
+Lokuttarā mangalā